 Koskinen key as Oilers hold off Kings

 Jonathan Quick stopped 18 shots for the Kings, who have lost three straight games.
 Los Angeles has struggled mightily on the road this season, with a dismal 2-11-1 record.
-The Kings have another road game on Saturday when they travel to face the Calgary Flames.
+The Kings have another road game on Saturday, when they travel to face the Calgary Flames. --Field Level Media

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)